FILDNE: A Framework for Incremental Learning of Dynamic Networks Embeddings: Acknowledgments

 \section{Acknowledgments}

-The project was partially supported by The National Science Centre, Poland the research projects no. 2016/21/D/ST6/02948 and 2016/21/B/ST6/01463, by the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 691152 (RENOIR); the Polish Ministry of Science and Higher Education fund for supporting internationally co-financed projects in 2016-2019 (agreement no. 3628/H2020/2016/2).
+The project was partially supported by The National Science Centre, Poland the research projects no. 2016/21/D/ST6/02948 and 2016/21/B/ST6/01463, by the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 691152 (RENOIR); the Polish Ministry of Science and Higher Education fund for supporting internationally co-financed projects in 2016-2019 (agreement no. 3628/H2020/2016/2) and statutory funds of Department of Computational Intelligence.